nsaylan/Cohort-19/devops/hands-on/Kubernetes/S2-kubernetes-02-basic-operations/README.md

 kubectl rollout history deploy mydeploy --revision=1
 ```

-- List the `Deployment`, `ReplicaSet` and `Pods` of `mynginx` deployment using a label, and explain that the original ReplicaSet has been scaled up back to three and second ReplicaSet has been scaled down to zero.
+- List the `Deployment`, `ReplicaSet` and `Pods` of `mydeploy` deployment using a label, and explain that the original ReplicaSet has been scaled up back to three and second ReplicaSet has been scaled down to zero.

 ```bash
 kubectl get deploy,rs,po -l app=myapp